MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/hybrid-key-trust.md

 ---
 title: Windows Hello for Business hybrid key trust deployment
-description: Learn how to deploy Windows Hello for Business in a hybrid key trust scenario. ms.date: 12/28/2022
+description: Learn how to deploy Windows Hello for Business in a hybrid key trust scenario. ms.date: 12/18/2023 ms.topic: tutorial
-appliesto:
-- ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 11</a>
-- ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10</a>
-- ✅ <a href=https://learn.microsoft.com/windows/release-health/windows-server-release-info target=_blank>Windows Server 2022</a>
-- ✅ <a href=https://learn.microsoft.com/windows/release-health/windows-server-release-info target=_blank>Windows Server 2019</a>
-- ✅ <a href=https://learn.microsoft.com/windows/release-health/windows-server-release-info target=_blank>Windows Server 2016</a>
-ms.topic: how-to
 ---

-# Hybrid key trust deployment
+# Hybrid key trust deployment guide

 [!INCLUDE [apply-to-hybrid-key-trust](includes/apply-to-hybrid-key-trust.md)]

-Hybrid environments are distributed systems that enable organizations to use on-premises and Microsoft Entra protected resources.
-Windows Hello for Business uses the existing distributed system as a foundation on which organizations can provide two-factor authentication and single sign-on to modern resources.

-This deployment guide describes how to deploy Windows Hello for Business in a hybrid key trust scenario.
+This deployment guide describes how to deploy Windows Hello for Business with a hybrid key trust model.

 > [!IMPORTANT]
 > Windows Hello for Business *cloud Kerberos trust* is the recommended deployment model when compared to the *key trust model*.
 For more information, see [cloud Kerberos trust deployment](hybrid-cloud-kerberos-trust.md).

-It is recommended that you review the [Windows Hello for Business planning guide](../hello-planning-guide.md) prior to using the deployment guide.
-The planning guide helps you make decisions by explaining the available options with each aspect of the deployment and explains the potential outcomes based on each of these decisions.

 ## Prerequisites

-The following prerequisites must be met for a hybrid key trust deployment:

 > [!div class="checklist"]
+>The following prerequisites must be met for a hybrid key trust deployment:
+>
-> * Directories and directory synchronization
+> - Directories and directory synchronization
-> * Authentication to Microsoft Entra ID
+> - Authentication to Microsoft Entra ID
-> * Device registration
+> - Device registration
-> * Public Key Infrastructure
+> - Public Key Infrastructure
-> * Multifactor authentication
+> - Multifactor authentication
-> * Device management
+> - Device management

 ### Directories and directory synchronization